risc0/risc0/examples/composition/README.md

 ## Quick Start

-First, follow the [installation guide] if you don't already have the RISC Zero tools installed.
+First, follow the [examples guide] to install dependencies and check out the correct version of the example.

 Then, run the example with: